 - Except for Library or Library co-sponsored activities, groups and organizations which use the Library meeting rooms shall arrange for and provide their own special equipment needs.

 - Publicity notices promoting a meeting or event being sponsored by an outside group or organization must include the following disclaimer: "The Oakland Public Library does not advocate or endorse the viewpoints of meetings or meeting room users."
-Publicity notices/public fliers promoting a meeting must be shown to the library employee in charge of the meeting room for approval (by initials), prior to distribution.
+Publicity notices or fliers promoting a meeting must be shown to the library employee in charge of the meeting room for approval (by initials), prior to distribution.

 Application for Use of Meeting Room

-- Written application must be made to the Library employee in charge of the meeting room two weeks in advance of use.
+- Written application must be made to the Library employee in charge of the meeting room three (3) weeks in advance of use.
 If there is a question about a group or organization's eligibility in determining use of the meeting room, the Library may request to examine that group's by-laws.
 All applications are public documents and shall be available for inspection upon request at the Library's facilities.

 - Permission to groups and organizations using the meeting rooms may be granted for multiple meetings for a period not to exceed the next three consecutive months.
 Renewal applications may be submitted at any time during current usage.
 Prior use of meeting rooms does not entitle applicants to future use.
 This restriction does not apply to Library functions, or to those of any other City department or governmental agency directly serving Oakland residents.